-Everyday Sparkle: Sapphire birthstone jewelry and studs
+Everyday Sparkle: Sapphire birthstone jewellery and studs

 On a scale of one to 10, sapphires score nine on the Mohs scale of hardness.
 Diamonds are the only thing to surpass sapphires, meaning they're the only natural material to be able to scratch or cause damage to this gemstone.
 Thanks to their durability, sapphires are safe to be worn every day.

 But how do you wear a sapphire daily?
 Choose a deep blue or white sapphire to go with almost any outfit.
-Sapphire studs are an interesting take on a jewelry collection classic, as is a sapphire pendant necklace.
+Sapphire studs are an interesting take on a jewellery collection classic, as is a sapphire pendant necklace.

-Vintage Elegance: Antique sapphire jewelry
+Vintage Elegance: Antique sapphire jewellery

-If you prefer a vintage look in your wardrobe and your jewelry collection, antique sapphire pieces are a beautiful option.
+If you prefer a vintage look in your wardrobe and your jewellery collection, antique sapphire pieces are a beautiful option.
 The best part is that vintage doesn't always have to carry a large price tag.
 If you know what to look for, you'll be able to recreate the vintage look for less.
 Certain gemstone cuts, such as pear, emerald, and cushion-cut, give a nod to the past, as well as yellow gold.
 Whether it's a vintage-inspired sapphire bracelet or earrings, you'll be able to wear these timeless classics everywhere you go.

 Something Blue: Sapphires for weddings and formal occasions

 A bold gemstone deserves a bold occasion, and what could be bigger than your wedding day?
-If you're stuck on your "something blue", why not top off your wedding attire with some blue sapphire jewelry?
+If you're stuck on your "something blue", why not top off your wedding attire with some blue sapphire jewellery?
 This could be a set of drop earrings or a necklace featuring a sapphire centerpiece with a diamond halo.